Pritish1/snaplog/README.md

 ## Platform Notes

 **macOS**
-- Requires Accessibility permission for global hotkeys
-- Grant permission in System Settings → Privacy & Security → Accessibility
+- App is notarized by Apple for security
+- No additional setup required

 **Windows**
 - No additional setup required
+- App is not code-signed

 **Linux**
 - Requires X11 for global hotkeys (may not work on Wayland)